 The British Library holds about 14 million books.
 Not even Stephen Fry has read them all.
 Of marked interest to the Londonphile is the Crace Collection – a mouth-watering stockpile of over 1,200 maps and plans accumulated by Victorian society designer Frederick Crace.
 Documenting the shifting shape of London between 1570 and 1860, the Crace Collection is an inestimably important record of how the city we know today came to be.
 One curator's choice is a 1653 “guide for cuntrey men in the famous cittey of London by the helpe of wich plot they shall be able to know how far it is to any street.”
 The British Library is open daily.
 Read about our journey into its deepest depths.

 Aside from spoiling us silly with talks and courses, the Bishopsgate Institute also has an illustrious library.
 London is covered from just about every angle, although the Bishopsgate's library specialises in labour and socialist history, protest and campaigning and lesbian and gay press.
 Possibly the strangest book we found on the wonderfully-windowed shelves was Sean Manchester's The Highgate Vampire.
-Bishopsgate Institute Library is open Monday-Saturday.
+Bishopsgate Institute Library is open Monday-Friday, from 10am-5.30pm most days.

 City of Westminster Archives Centre